Ekan5h/RISC-V-ISA-Simulator/README.md

 ##  Instructions to Use CLI
 1. Navigate to the directory containing the Makefile.
-2. Run the following command:
+2. Run the following command for executing the Phase 2 code (without Piplining): make p2 INP=path/to/the/file(without the asm extension)
-		make INP=path/to/the/file(without the asm extension)
+3. Run the following command for executing the Phase 3 Code (with Piplining): make p3 INP=path/to/file (without the asm extension)

 Example: <br />
 	make INP=test